Training in Restorative Justice for College Student Misconduct

 Registration Fee: $350.00

-Co-Sponsored by ASCA (members receive a 10% discount)
+Co-Sponsored by ASCA (members received a 10% discount)

-In this intensive two-day training, you will gain a thorough understanding of restorative justice principles and practices, strong facilitation skills, practical information about program implementation, and the satisfaction of having participated in a powerful intellectual, emotional, and spiritual training experience.
+In this intensive training, you will gain a thorough understanding of restorative justice principles and practices, strong facilitation skills, practical information about program implementation, and the satisfaction of having participated in a powerful intellectual, emotional, and spiritually-uplifting training experience.

 Overview of RJ

 Introduction to Facilitation

 David R. Karp is Associate Dean of Student Affairs and Director of Campus Life at Skidmore College in Saratoga Springs, New York.
 He is also Professor of Sociology and previously Chair of the Department of Sociology, Anthropology, and Social Work and Director of the Program in Law and Society.
 His scholarship focuses on restorative justice in community and campus settings and on prison programs preparing inmates for return to the community.
 He was the recipient of the 2010 Donald D. Gehring Award from the Association for Student Conduct Administration.
 David has published more than 100 academic papers and six books, including The Little Book of Restorative Justice for Colleges and Universities and Restorative Justice on the College Campus.
 David is the Principal Investigator of a multi-campus research project on student conduct practices called the STARR Project (Student Accountability and Restorative Research Project).
 He is also a volunteer mediator and a restorative justice facilitator and trainer.
 David received a B.A. in Peace and Conflict Studies from the University of California at Berkeley, and a Ph.D. in Sociology from the University of Washington.